 For financial and technical reasons, we may, on occasion, need to use the services of a service provider outside the European Economic Area (EEA) – this may include a country which does not have the same level of data protection as in the United Kingdom.
 However, unless they are located in a country which has been assessed by the European Commission as ensuring an adequate level of protection for personal data, we will only use a service provider outside the EEA on the basis of an agreement with the service provider, designed to protect your data, in the appropriate form approved for this purpose by the European Commission.
-We will take all steps reasonably necessary to ensure that your data is processed securely and in accordance with this Privacy Statement.
+We will take all steps reasonably necessary to ensure that your data is processed securely and in accordance with this Privacy Notice.

 Supporter data is entered and stored within a secure, encrypted, cloud-hosted database, compliant with legal, industry standards and best practice.
 Our Retention Policy ensures we do not keep personal information for any longer than absolutely necessary.

-Access to personal information is restricted to staff and volunteers at SCIAF to who require the information to perform specific functions of their role.
+Access to personal information is restricted to staff and volunteers at SCIAF who require the information to perform specific functions of their role.
 We protect your data from loss, misuse, unauthorised access or disclosure, alteration or destruction with policies and procedures which are continually reviewed and audited to keep in line with best practice and legal requirements.